jeremyngcode/Spotify-Playlist-Updater/README.md

 - More recently, they have included a checkbox where you'd have to acknowledge that you could get your account suspended for false reporting.
 This one is funny because **you don't need a Spotify account to report any playlist.**
 - Choosing the "I just don't like it" option as a reason for reporting no longer works, whereas any reason you selected used to work.

 That's pretty much it, or at least from what I'm aware of.
-No where near solving the problem.
+Nowhere near solving the problem.

 As of now, you can make somewhere between 5-10 consecutive reports before Spotify prevents you from further doing so for a certain timeframe.
 But anyone can create a new email account on the spot, so this mitigation is almost as good as useless.